QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/hmi/index.md

 <div class="row row-cols-md-2 mt-4"><div>

 Human-machine interfaces (HMI, `IHM`, `Interfaces Homme-machine`) are interfaces connecting humans and machines, for instance, a mail client.
-More widely, this includes any programs or websites.
+More broadly, this includes any programs or websites.

 You must think a lot about how you should create one, and that's the purpose of this course.
 You will need to **think 🤔** about

 * **where** 🗺️: layout of your application
-* **what** 🗃️: which element is required, which one isn't...
+* **what** 🗃️: which element is required, and which one isn't...
 * **how** 🖇️: what are your menus, are they simple and intuitive?

 We usually create a **mockup** (`maquette`) first.
 Each screen of the application is called **a wireframe**.
-Once every screen is created, you will add actions between your screen, which includes stuff like what happens when the user hover/press/click/... on a button/...
+Once every screen is created, you will add actions between your screens, which include stuff like what happens when the user hover/press/click/... on a button/...
 The final output with interconnected wireframes is called **a wireflow**.
 </div><div>

 You can create wireframes/wireflows using